li21rich/esp32-ra8875-demo/README.md

 using the Adafruit RA8875 display controller running on ESP32 with ESP-IDF with [Roman-Port’s RA8875 driver](https://github.com/Roman-Port/RA8875) for the driver.

-IF FACING ERROR IN BUILD, you may need to empty the compilerPath field in .vscode/c_cpp_properties.json and full clean:
+If IntelliSense errors occur, try emptying the compilerPath field in .vscode/c_cpp_properties.json and perform a full clean build:
     "compilerPath": ""

 Additional notes: